 ADVISEMENT AND DECLARING A MAJOR IN PSYCHOLOGY

 Students who wish to declare Psychology as their major must meet with their academic advisor and complete the on-line "Major Declaration Form".
 Academic advisors must approve registration, drop-add, cross-registration, etc. The student meets with the advisor during every pre-registration and final registration period and at other times as needed during the year.
 Students can also schedule a meeting with the Director of Undergraduate Programs (in Psychology) if they would like additional information about the Psychology Major.

 REQUIREMENTS FOR THE MINOR

-Requirements for a minor are Psych 101, 203 and three other psychology courses.
+The Psychology minor requires 15 credits in Psychology.
+The 15 credits must include Psych 101, 203 and three other psychology courses.
 A minimum of nine credits in psychology must be taken at Duquesne University for the minor.